Changing Landscape with NLCD: Viewer and Dashboard Help

 Measure icon Measure

-Select the Measure icon and then choose to measure distance (Measure distance) or measure area (Measure Area).
-Once a measure tool is selected, the mouse turns to an orange circle.
+• Select one of the icons to either measure distance (Measure distance) or measure area (Measure Area).

 TIP!
-While in the middle of measuring, you can makes changes to the measurement units, turning layers on and off, moving the measurement window, and more.
+While in the middle of measuring, you can makes changes to the measurement units, turn layers on and off, move the measurement window, and more.

 Scale Bar